Breaking Bad: Season 5 (2012–13)

 Hank discovers Walt is Heisenberg and begins gathering evidence.
 He turns to Jesse, who helps track Walt's money to the reservation.
 When Walt is arrested, Jack's gang arrives.
 They kill Hank, capture Jesse, and take most of Walt's money.
 Walt is forced to flee alone with the remaining money.
 After months in hiding, Walt plans to surrender but changes course after Elliott and Gretchen publicly minimize his involvement in starting Gray Matter.
 Walt manipulates Elliott and Gretchen to give his earnings to Walter Jr. After poisoning Lydia, Walt makes amends with Skyler over his criminality.
-Todd, Jack and his men are killed during a shootout orchestrated by Walt.
+Todd, Jack and his men are killed during a shootout orchestrated by Walt, but Walt is also shot.
 Jesse is freed and Walt succumbs to his wounds.

 Themes

+Western influences

+Breaking Bad has been analyzed through the framework of the Western and the modern Western.
+In 2013, Vince Gilligan described the series as a "modern Western", connecting its New Mexico setting and isolated characters to Western imagery.
+Scholar Amanda Knopf argues that the series draws on Western motifs while reworking the genre through Walter White's transformation into a violent antihero and through the show's use of desert landscapes, moral ambiguity, and masculine identity.

+J. J. Clark similarly places the series within the tradition of frontier narratives and Western film, describing it as both a revisionist Western and a "Meta-Western" that examines how frontier mythology shapes modern characters such as White.
+Lenora Ledwon also connects the series to Western tropes, arguing that its scenes of bargaining and confrontation resemble the classic Western shootout and tie the show to ideas about the American Dream, masculinity, and the frontier.